mfernest/SEBC/Partner Bootcamp  - Certify.md

     * Add a Sentry configuration
     * Test client connection one last itme

-Then the steps in this blog are a one-stop shop.
-If you're fluent with these tools, it may take a little more than one hour.
-Let your instructor know if you plan to attempt this lab as part of the class.
+If you're fluent with the tools in play here, it may take about an hour.
+Let your instructor know if you attempt this lab during the course.

 ---
 <div style="page-break-after: always;"></div>